-Disproportionately large breasts can cause neck, shoulder and back problems.
-Large breasts can become even more problematic as you age.
+Disproportionately large breast implants can cause neck, shoulder and back problems.
+Large breast implants can become even more problematic as you age.
 When menopause strikes our bodies like to gain weight in the breast area due to hormonal changes.

 As the body ages some women decide to downsize their breast implants, opting for a more natural look.
 They just don't want big boobs anymore.

 Some women even decide to remove their breast implants completely, but if this means you'll need a breast lift to keep your breasts looking youthful a smaller breast implant may be enough to keep your breasts looking beautiful.